franciscoengenheiro/concurrent-problem-sets/README.md

     - the thread is interrupted while waiting for the group to be completed and throws an `InterruptedException`.
     - the thread willing-to-wait timeout expires and returns `null`.
 - **Additional notes**:
-    - If a thread is interrupted but the group is completed, it will still return the exchanged values but will throw an `InterruptedException` if blocked again.
+    - If a thread is interrupted but the group is completed, it will still return the exchanged values but will throw an `InterruptedException` if blocked again (since the interrupt flag is rearmed).
     - A thread that specifies a timeout of *zero* will not wait for the group to be completed and will return `null` immediately if it did not complete the group.

 ### BlockingMessageQueue
 [Implementation](src/main/kotlin/pt/isel/pc/problemsets/set1/BlockingMessageQueue.kt) | [Tests](src/test/kotlin/pt/isel/pc/problemsets/set1/BlockingMessageQueueTests.kt)

 #### Description
-This syncronizer is a blocking queue, similar to an [ArrayBlockingQueue](https://docs.oracle.com/javase/7/docs/api/java/util/concurrent/ArrayBlockingQueue.html) that allows for multiple threads to concurrently enqueue and dequeue messages.
+This synchronizer is a blocking queue, similar to an [ArrayBlockingQueue](https://docs.oracle.com/javase/7/docs/api/java/util/concurrent/ArrayBlockingQueue.html) that allows for multiple threads to concurrently enqueue and dequeue messages.
 It also allows for each thread to specify a willing-to-wait timeout for the enqueue and dequeue operations to complete.